wq/itertable/README.md

 pip install wq.io
 # Or, if using together with wq.app and/or wq.db
 pip install wq
+# To use wq.io's GIS capabilities also install Shapely and Fiona
+pip install shapely fiona
 ```

 See [the documentation] for more information.